Have courage and take on new challenges.

 Transparency: Transparent to opaque

 Location: The most important Hessonite Garnet deposits are located in India and Sri Lanka.
-Additional deposits have been found in Afghanistan, Australia, Austria, Brazil, Canada, Czech Republic, Egypt, Germany, Greece, Ireland, Italy, Kenya, Madagascar, Norway, Pakistan, Poland, Romania, Russia, Switzerland, the United Kingdom and the United States (California, Colorado, Connecticut, Maine, New Hampshire, Vermont, Washington)
+Additional deposits have been found in Afghanistan, Australia, Austria, Brazil, Canada, Czech Republic, Egypt, Germany, Greece, Ireland, Italy, Kenya, Madagascar, Norway, Pakistan, Peru, Poland, Romania, Russia, Switzerland, the United Kingdom and the United States (California, Colorado, Connecticut, Maine, New Hampshire, Vermont, Washington)

 Mineral Family: Hessonite Garnet belongs to the Garnet Family, which is in turn a member of the Silicate Mineral Family.
 Silicate minerals are the largest family of minerals, including more than 25% of all known minerals and 40% of all common minerals.
 In addition to being a major part of the Earth’s crust, Silicate minerals have also been found on the moon and in meteorites.
 Silicates are minerals which contain the elements Silicon (a light gray shiny metal) and Oxygen (a colorless gas).
 Together, these two elements form a tetrahedron – a shape similar to a pyramid – with a Silicon atom in the center and Oxygen atoms at each of the four corners.
 These tetrahedra connect with other chemical structures, in six different ways, to form various minerals and rocks.
 There are six main groups of Silicate minerals, and these main groups are further subdivided into secondary subdivisions, such as Quartz and Garnet.
 The Garnet Family has 9 main minerals in it, the most common of which is Almandine (dark red).
 Other varieties including Andradite (varied), Grossular (varied), Spessartine (orange) and Uvarovite (green).
 Hessonite Garnet is the red variation of Grossular.